sandunMadhushan/arict-paper-portal/README.md

 ## Overview

-This is a [Next.js](https://nextjs.org) App Router application (`src/app/`) that serves as a **past paper archive** for ARICT students.
-The public site provides:
+This is a [Next.js](https://nextjs.org) App Router application that serves as a **past paper archive** for ARICT students.

+**Public site** (`src/app/(public)/`):

-- A searchable catalog of papers across five academic departments
+- Searchable catalog across five academic departments
 - Department and examination-period browsing on the home page
-- Individual paper detail pages with PDF preview and download
+- Paper detail pages with Google Drive PDF preview and download
-- Static informational pages (About, Faculty)
+- Static pages (About, Faculty)
+- **Request Paper** modal — students submit missing-paper requests by email

+**Admin area** (`src/app/admin/`):

+- Dashboard with stats and recently added papers
+- Add, edit, and delete papers in Firestore
+- Dedicated admin layout (sidebar + top bar), separate from the public header/footer

-The **admin** section (`/admin/add-paper`) is a form for adding papers directly to Firestore.
-It is not linked in the main navigation and is not protected by authentication in the current codebase.
+Admin routes are **not linked** in the public navigation and are **not protected by authentication** in the current codebase.

 ---